 CPP may cause your brain to make too much CSF.
 It might also block the normal drainage of CSF.
 This excess CSF in the brain (hydrocephalus) can create pressure in the brain that can be dangerous.

-Researchers do not yet know what causes CPP.
-It is possible that certain infections, genes, immune system problems, or the environment plays a role in causing these tumors.
+Researchers don't yet know what causes CPP.
+It's possible that certain infections, genes, immune system problems, or the environment plays a role in causing these tumors.
 In some cases, CPP may be linked with certain rare gene changes (mutations).